animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 My advisor, Henry Kautz, was the most successful man I knew, and his house, I thought, was a mansion (though honestly the one I had on May St. probably would've been preferable).

 As my sister must’ve thought, I’d be getting just standard quality care.
 What a lucky day.
 What a lucky world that was sampled.
 And then we proceeded, from Clover St., to the first day of my benzo nightmare.

-*The doctors there didn't question the prior mania nor catatonia, nor ask for any further details about that earlier hospitalization or the events that led up to it; I was there because my sister was worried.*

 #### The University of Rochester's Strong Hospital